svigil777/DSACodingPuzzle/ReadMe.txt

-   And, after suitable rest and recovery, I have come back, instrumented the code, observed it's internal states as it progressed through the test cases, watched as sometimes the code did the wrong thing and sometimes the test supplied the incorrect data for excercising the intended states, transitions and computations.
+   And, after suitable rest and recovery, I have come back, instrumented the code, observed it's internal states as it progressed through the test cases, watched as sometimes the code did the wrong thing and sometimes the test supplied the incorrect data for exercising the intended states, transitions and computations.
 Per guidance from Agile and the Unified Development Process, I have used iterative, incremental development and test techniques to successively refine the design, the code and the test